 Fewer Strokes And Heart Attacks

 Twenty years later, the stroke and heart attack rate was markedly reduced, and the daily sodium intake had been much reduced.
-Even more remarkably, the sodium to potassium ratio had improved significantly.
+Even more remarkably, Finland had improved the sodium to potassium ratio of their food significantly.

-These improvements were achieved despite an increase in obesity, an increase in smoking in women, and an increase in alcohol consumption in men.
+They achieved these improvements despite an increase in obesity, an increase in smoking in women, and an increase in alcohol consumption in men.
 The ratio, and the amount of sodium and potassium consumed, still had a long way to go.
 And today it continues to have a long way to go.
 At present, the sodium to potassium ratio in Finland is about the same level as it is in the U.S.

 As discussed in a 2001 article(1), the change in sodium consumption came from public education, and from food manufacturers' changes.
 The most educated women had the greatest drop in sodium intake, and the greatest improvement in the sodium to potassium ratio(2).